nickbalestra/nickbalestra.github.io/_posts/2015-10-10-depthFirst-vs-breadthFirst.markdown

 ####DFS: replace `<container>` with stack

 In the case of a DFS where we want to explore as far as possible along each branch before backtracking, a stack will be the perfect candidate for implementing our `<container>`.
-Thanks to its FIFO (First In First Out) approach, every time we'll pop the `<next>` element it will be a direct a child of the branch we are traversing, or in the case we reached the end of a branch, a backtracked node up in the branch, where the branch forked out.
+Thanks to its LIFO (Last-In-First-Out) approach, every time we'll pop the `<next>` element it will be a direct a child of the branch we are traversing, or in the case we reached the end of a branch, a backtracked node up in the branch, where the branch forked out.
 As soon as we encounter a node that allow us to explore deeper we'll move into that branch and explore it till we reach its end, before strarting to backtrack again.
 And so on until we traversed the whole tree.

 ```
       Given the following binary search tree: